CN3ves/5-/docs/index.md

 #### 1.1 Descriptors
 *[top]()*

-**Descriptors are small sentences that define the character**, how it differs from all other people in the world and what its current status are.
+**Descriptors are small, clearly defined sentences that define the character**, how it differs from all other people in the world and what its current status are.
 As such, anything that can said about the character is a descriptor.
 Descriptors are free-form and limited only by the setting, the player's imagination and a hint of good sense.
 Descriptors can be understood more easily by dividing them into meaningful groups:

   * **The only descriptor required at the start of the game is the concept**.
 The concept is a short two or three word description that summarises the character.
 The concept is the default descriptor that ties all other descriptors together, defining what is allowed of each character.
   > *For example, you can consider the common race/class/specialization as a starting point (Elf, Wizard, Illusion) and add adjectives to a background (Educated, Charming, Noble) to create the concept of Educated and Charming Elven Noble Illusionist*.